1,000+ Opportunities

 For the purposes of this program, a crime victim is a “person who has suffered physical, sexual, financial, or emotional harm as a result of the commission of a crime. ” The four federally required service categories include victims of child abuse, victims of domestic violence, victims of sexual assault, and underserved victim populations.
 09-20-2021 VOCA Fix Information - Match Waiver Update Montana Relay: 711 or MTAP

-Based on current listing details, eligibility includes: Public or nonprofit organizations and Federally Recognized Tribes in Montana.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Public or nonprofit organizations and Federally Recognized Tribes in Montana.
+Confirm the full requirements in the official notice before applying.